Phil NelsonPhysics and Astronomy University of Pennsylvania Philadelphia, PA 19104 USA phone: (215) 898-7001 fax: (215) 898-2010

 |Does a molecular motor pause to search for its next stepping spot?

 Three-dimensional orientation and dynamic wobble of myosin V by high time resolution single molecule polarized fluorescence.
 With Beausang, Schroder, and Goldman.
-Biophysical Journal (in press).
+Biophysical Journal 104 1263--1273 (2013). (featured in BJ's "Best of 2013"

 |How does a wave of cell division spread across an embryo?

 Wavefront propagation and mechanical signaling in early Drosophila embryos.
-With Idema, Dubuis, Manning, and Liu.
-Submitted.
+With Idema, Dubuis, Kang, Manning, Lubensky, and Liu.
+PLoS ONE 8 e77216 (2013).

 |How much data compression is occurring in your retina?

 Retinal adaptation to spatial correlations.
-With Simmons, Prentice, Tkacik, Homann, and Balasubramanian.
-Submitted.
+With Simmons, Prentice, Tkacik, Homann, Yee, Palmer, and Balasubramanian.
+PLoS Computational Biology 9 e1003344 (2013).

 |What is each retinal ganglion cell looking for?